afs2015/personal-vuepress/docs/lessons.md

 ## Private Lessons

 Andrew offers private lessons in Lindy Hop, Charleston, St. Louis Shag, Collegiate Shag and solo/authentic/vernacular jazz at the rate of $70 an hour for one or two people.
 Venue rental costs are paid by the student if applicable.
+There is a one hour minimum for private lessons.

-If you are interested in having a private lesson, please reach out on the [Contact page](https://www.andrewselzer.com/contact.html) so you can take your dancing to the next level!
+If you are interested in having a private lesson, please reach out on the [Contact page](https://www.andrewselzer.com/contact.html) with your availability, if you can provide a venue or if one needs to be rented for the lesson, and what are your goals or you hope to get out of the private lesson.

 ## Workshops